gnes-ai/gnes/README.md

 For the sake of simplicity, we will just use the generated shell-script to start GNES.
 Create a new file say `run.sh`, copy the content to it and run it via `$ bash ./run.sh`.
 You should see the output as follows:

+This suggests the GNES app is ready and waiting for the incoming data.
+You may now feed data to it through the `gRPCFrontend`.
+Depending on your language (Python, C, Java, Go, HTTP, Shell, etc.) and the content form (image, video, text, etc), the data feeding part can be slightly different.

 ### Scale your GNES app

 Now let's juice it up a bit.
-To be honest, building a simple pipeline flow is not impressive at all.
+To be honest, building a single-machine process-based pipeline is not impressive anyway.
 The true power of GNES is that you can scale any component at any time you want.
 Encoding is slow?
 Adding more machines.
 Preprocessing takes too long?
 More machines.
 Index file is too large?
 Adding shards, aka. more machines!

 In this example, we compose a more complicated GNES workflow for images.
 This workflow consists of multiple preprocessors, encoders and two types of indexers.
 In particular, we introduce two types of indexers: one for storing the encoded binary vectors, the other for storing the original images, i.e. full-text index.
 These two types of indexers work in parallel.
 Check out the YAML file on the left side of table for more details, note how `replicas` is defined for each component.